Brugarolas/tinycc/README.md

 C17 && C23 Migration:
 --------------------

-The point of this fork is to add support for C17 and C23 to the TCC compiler
+The point of this fork is to add support for C17 and C23 to the TCC compiler (LINUX)

 | Standart | Support |
 |----------|---------|